 - 1. Mo.
-Rev. Stat. § 567.085(1) (Promoting travel for prostitution) states that a "person commits the crime of promoting travel for prostitution if the person knowingly sells or offers to sell travel services that include or facilitate travel for the purpose of engaging in prostitution as defined by section 567.010."
-The Class C felony is punishable by a maximum term of imprisonment and conditional release of 10 years. - 2.
+Rev. Stat. § 567.085(1) (Promoting travel for prostitution) states that a "person commits the crime of promoting travel for prostitution if the person knowingly sells or offers to sell travel ser¬vices that include or facilitate travel for the purpose of engaging in prostitution as defined by section 567.010."
+Until December 31, 2016, promoting travel for prostitution will be deemed a "Class C felony and is punishable by a maximum term of imprisonment and conditional release of 7 years."
+See Mo.
+Rev. Stat. § 567.085(1) and Mo.
+Rev. Stat. § 558.011.
+(Beginning January 1, 2017; promoting travel for prostitution will be deemed a Class D felony.
+See.
+Mo.
+Rev. Stat. § 567.085(1).) - 2.
 Mo.
 Rev. Stat. § 567.087 (Prohibitions on travel agencies or tour operators-rebuttable presumption, advertisements) states, "1.
 No travel agency or charter tour operator shall: (1) Promote travel for prostitution under section 567.085; (2) Sell, advertise, or otherwise offer to sell travel services or facilitate travel: (a) For the purpose of engaging in a commercial sex act as defined in section 566.200, RSMo [Definitions], (b) That consists of tourism packages or activities using and offering any sexual contact as defined in section 556.010, RSMo [Prostitution], as enticement for tourism; or (c) That provides or purports to provide access to or that facilitates the availability of sex escorts or sexual services.
 2. There shall be a rebuttable presumption that any travel agency or charter tour operator using advertisements that include "sex travel" or include depictions of human genitalia is in violation of this section." - 3.
 Mo.
 Rev. Stat. § 567.089 (Offering travel for purpose of prostitution prohibited-penalties) states, "1.
 No travel agency or charter tour operator shall engage in selling, advertising, or otherwise offering to sell travel services, tourism packages, or activities that solicit, encourage, or facilitate travel for the purpose of engaging in prostitution.
 2. Upon violation of this section by a travel agency or charter tour operator, the secretary of state shall revoke the articles of incorporation of the travel agency or charter tour operator.
 The secretary of state, as part of a proceeding brought under this section, may order a freeze of the bank or deposit accounts of the travel agency or charter tour operator."